Civil registration: why counting births and deaths is important

 Countries need to know how many people are born and die each year – and the main causes of their deaths – in order to have well-functioning health systems.
 The only way to count everyone and to track all births and deaths is through civil registration.
 Civil registration provides the basis for individual legal identity but also allows countries to identify their most pressing health issues.

-WHO receives cause-of-death statistics from only 119 Member States.
-However, globally, two-thirds (38 million) of 57 million annual deaths are still not registered.
-And every year, almost half of the world’s children go unregistered.
+WHO receives cause-of-death statistics regularly from about 100 Member States.
+However, globally, two-thirds (38 million) of 56 million annual deaths are still not registered and every year, almost half of the world’s children go unregistered.

 When deaths go uncounted and the causes of death are not documented, governments cannot design effective public health policies or measure their impact.
 Civil registration is something that all developed countries have, and that developing countries need.
 Information on births and deaths by age, sex and cause is the cornerstone of public health planning.